Francis Lapp: Biography

 Despite the 2008 financial crisis that forced many other luxury yachts producers into bankruptcy, Lapp's company continued to grow.
 However, in January 2011 Sunreef's premises, along with three catamarans under construction, were destroyed by a fire most likely caused by a chemical reaction in a tank containing a mixture of industrial hardener with resin.
 Lapp decided to rebuild the shipyard in Gdańsk, despite incentives to move the company elsewhere.

-Today, Sunreef catamarans are cruising worldwide and spreading the unique Sunreef touch around the globe.
-The shipyard has sold 570 boats as of 2024.
+As of 2024, the shipyard has sold 570 boats.
+Sunreef catamarans are in operation worldwide.

-Lapp's company is now the world leader in the design and construction of large, customized luxury catamarans, exhibiting at the most important yacht shows including Cannes, Monaco, Miami, Fort Lauderdale, Dubai, Qatar and Singapore.
+Lapp's company is a known in the design and construction of large, customized luxury catamarans, exhibiting at yacht shows including Cannes, Monaco, Miami, Fort Lauderdale, Dubai, Qatar and Singapore.

 Lapp is also co-founder of the design of a new range of sail and power catamarans inspired with both classical and c marine architecture.

 In 2013, 2014, 2016 and 2018 Lapp organized the "Pomorskie Rendez–Vous" an event fostered by Mieczysław Struk – Marshal of the Pomeranian Voivodeship, and Pawel Adamowicz – Mayor of Gdansk.
 The event was created in order to promote luxury brands in Poland.

 In 2020, Lapp chose the United Arab Emirates as the headquarters for global expansion plans of Sunreef, geared towards Asian and MENA markets.
 In 2022, he entered into a cooperation with the Emirate of Ras Al Khaimah for the development of the new facility on the grounds of RAK Maritime City Free Zone Authority.
 Developed on a 65,000m2 land reserve, the new shipyard incorporates the latest technologies in the luxury yacht building and aims for the highest standards in the industry.
 The official opening of the facility took place in February 2024.

 With two manufacturing sites (Poland & the United Arab Emirates) Lapp’s strategy is for the shipyards to complement each other as production grows.

 In March 2023 Lapp officially inaugurated the company’s new office in the Emirate of Dubai, located on the Palm Jumeirah.
 By choosing Dubai, Lapp planned to build the international presence of his company and create a sophisticated ‘yachting think tank’ with a mission to form the new trends in the concept of responsible and sustainable yachting.